 Students are happy to have the chance to program in something they may have heard about.

 The students are so happy.
 They can produce useful software quickly.

 The first-choice language for Android development, Kotlin is also being adopted for teaching multiplatform development for mobile, web, server-side programming, data science, and other computer science topics.

 Decrease in boilerplate helps us to quickly identify which fundamental Android concepts students are missing.
 The likelihood of issues arising due to some basic syntactic/language problems is lower, allowing students instead to focus on more fundamental software design matters.

-Kotlin's industrial popularity has a sound educational foundation.
-It is a full-featured language that supports teaching various computer science and software engineering topics like algorithmic problem-solving, data structures, machine learning, compilers, databases, and more.
-Kotlin builds on the students' previous programming experience and is simple to grasp for those with a Java or Python background.
+Kotlin has a soft learning curve and builds on the students' previous programming experience.
+It is simple to grasp for those with a Java or Python background.

 I appreciate Kotlin's diffusion, its innovation while being able to ‘stay in the mainstream’ to soften the learning curve, the way it supports key concepts – in short, its clarity and cleanness.

-88% of students give positive feedback about learning Kotlin.
-Source: internal Teaching Kotlin Study.
+According to an internal Teaching Kotlin study, 88% of students give positive feedback about learning Kotlin.

 Kotlin is faster to develop and comprehend what is happening; near 100% backwards compatibility makes it easy to show in Java and translate into Kotlin while still utilizing every available library from Java; Students seem to understand it fairly quickly.